 This approval UI is only present in the Security & Privacy preferences pane for 30 minutes after the alert.
 Until the user approves the KEXT, future load attempts will cause the approval UI to reappear but will not trigger another user alert.

 The alert shows the name of the developer who signed the KEXT so the user has some information to decide whether to approve the KEXT.
 This name comes from the Subject Common Name field of the Developer ID Application certificate used to sign the KEXT.
-Because of this, developers are encouraged to provide the appropriate company name when requesting kext signing identities.
+Because of this, developers are encouraged to provide an appropriate company name when requesting KEXT signing identities.

-When a user provides approval, they are actually approving all other KEXTs signed by the same Team ID found in the same place as the approved KEXT.
-If the approved KEXT is located in the application's bundle, all other KEXTs signed by the same Team ID in the same application's bundle are also approved.
+If the approved KEXT is located in an application's bundle, all other KEXTs signed by the same Team ID in the same application's bundle are also approved.

-If the approved KEXT is located in the application's
+If the approved KEXT is located in the app's sub-directory inside

-/Library/Extensions, all other KEXTs signed by the same Team ID found in that same directory are also approved.
+/Library/Application Support, all other KEXTs signed by the same Team ID found in that same sub-directory are also approved.